rekalogika/rekalogika.dev/docs/domain-event/00-intro.md

 ## Contributing

-This framework consists of multiple repositories splitted from a monorepo.
-Be sure to submit issues and pull request to the [`rekalogika/domain-event-src`](https://github.com/rekalogika/domain-event-src) monorepo.
+This framework consists of multiple repositories split from a monorepo.
+Be sure to submit issues and pull requests to the [`rekalogika/domain-event-src`](https://github.com/rekalogika/domain-event-src) monorepo.